 This will help identify changes in staffing, major retrofits, or changes to the building use.

-Require RCx providers involve facility operations staff in the RCx process.
+Continue to require RCx providers involve facility operations staff in the RCx process.

-Require RCx providers work with operations staff to thoroughly document RCx measures and new operating procedures, including:
+Continue to require RCx providers work with operations staff to thoroughly document RCx measures and new operating procedures, including:

 Building and measure documentation